AnthonyCxx/Notes-and-Writeups/C++/Input and Output/iomanip.md

 //Toggles showpos, showing a '+' for all numbers until noshowpos is used cout << showpos;

-//Prints -5 - 5, aligned because of the '+' sign
-for(int i = -5; i < 6; i++)
+//Prints -5 through 5, aligned because of the '+' sign for(int i = -5; i < 6; i++)
 {
   cout << i << '\n';